ivantuzita/whats-in-my-fridge/README.md

 ## Development server

+First, enter the `backend` folder using `cd backend`.
+Then, type `npm start` to start the 'fake' backend to make HTTP requests.

-Run `ng serve` for a dev server.
+Then, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding